kgnzt/polyseerio-nodejs/README.md

   * Environment missing in Polyseer.io will be upserted by default.
   * API calls are made using the https:// protocol.

-## Example

-Examples are available in /example

-## Environment Variables

-Certain values can be set in environment variables:

-  * POLYSEERIO_TOKEN access-token used for API calls
-  * NODE_ENV         the current environment
-  * LOG_LEVEL        logging level for SDK

 ## SDK Resources